Scale-free behavior of weight distributions of connectomes: Results

 Figure~\ref{fig:global} shows the global weight distributions of the KKI-113, KKI-18, human H01 (1mm$^3$), mouse retina, and the hemi- and full brain of fruit flies, and that of a fruit fly larva.
-We employed the statistical framework of Clauset et.al.~\cite{ClausetSIAM2009} to identify and measure power-law behavior.
-While there are contentions on the accuracy of the method in detecting power-laws, which can be affected by factors like the range of data being fitted, we have checked the goodness-of-fit by computing the Kolmogorov-Smirnov (K-S) distance $D$ and the standard error coefficient $\sigma$.
-The exponent which minimizes this value is displayed on the Figure.
-As previously noted, scale-free behavior may be generated via self-organization or via preferential attachment growth~\cite{BarabasiSCIENCE1999,PiekniewskiIEEE2009} which allows for effective communication using a limited number of core nodes that serve as information hubs~\cite{ZuccaBIORX2019}.
+We employed the statistical framework of Clauset et.al.~\cite{ClausetSIAM2009} to identify and measure power-law behavior. \mage{A pure power law allows for arbitrarily large or small values and because we are dealing with empirical data, we can only fit a power law for a limited range of values.
+Here, we determine the power-law by assuming an $x_{min}$ (where $x_{min} > 0$) and via the behavior of the tail of the distribution.} We checked the goodness-of-fit by computing the Kolmogorov-Smirnov (KS) distance $D$ and the standard error coefficient $\sigma$ \mage{(see Supplementary Material, Section B for the details of Clauset et.al's KS statistics implementation)}.
+The exponent which minimizes \mage{ the value of the KS distance} is displayed on the Figure. \mage{Here, we find that on the global scale, the distributions are found to follow a power-law behavior, with a roughly universal exponent close to 3.
+The scale-free behavior allow for effective communication due to the presence of core nodes that serve as information hubs~\cite{BarabasiSCIENCE1999, ZuccaBIORX2019}.}Note that the global weight distribution of the KKI-18 (Figure~\ref{fig:global}(b)) has been previously investigated~\cite{OdorPRE2016}, with a power-law fit of $\alpha = 3.05(5)$.
+This was obtained for data with a size of $N = 41,523,931$.
+This time, however, we obtained a more complete graph with $N = 46,524,003$, such that the power-law exponent varied slightly with an exponent of $\alpha = 3.04(1)$.

+\mage{In the case of the mouse retina (Figure~\ref{fig:global}(d)), we observe that its global edge weights also follow a power-law behavior with exponent of around $\sim 3$ similar to the other organisms.
+This is despite of the fact that, unlike the other datasets, the mouse retina is not expected to develop much structural changes beyond the developmental of the mouse (homeostatic plasticity) a necessary adaptive mechanism to ensure the stability of the firing rate in neurons to compensate for prolonged perturbations of neuronal activity e.g. visual and auditory cortices~\cite{TeichertSCIREP2017, TurrigianoCELL2008}}.